Catocala unijuga Walker, 1858

 Larvae

-This species is a foodplant specialist on Salicaceae including both willows (Salix spp.) and cottonwoods (Populus spp.), and it may prefer quaking aspen (P. tremuloides) in the Rocky Mountain region.
+This species is a foodplant specialist on Salicaceae including both willows (Salix spp.) and aspens and cottonwoods (Populus spp.).
+It may prefer quaking aspen (P. tremuloides) in the West.

 Adults